stg1908/Text_editor/README.md

 Edi.java contains the main method. to open file first you have to compile it then run the .class file by terminal/cmd.

-Find and Find&Replace function are not yet completed.